stuartellis/multiform/README.md

     make stackrunner-build

-This creates the container image *stacktools-runner:developer*.
+This creates the container image *stacktools-runner*.
+By default, the tooling runs every Terraform command in a temporary container with this image.

 Make targets for Terraform stacks use the prefix *stack-*.
 For example: